jakerella/p52/rules/06_player_turns.md

 Each player should already know their initiative level from [creating their character](03_creating_a_character.md) and it should be recorded on their [character sheet](guides/P52-character-sheet.pdf).
 (Note that your initiative level can change over time as your abilities increase.)

 If there are any immediately visible enemies when you enter the space, **flip a card from your Action deck** to see if either party gets the drop on the other.
 On an **Ace**, all enemies will go first – in initiative order – before any player.
 After that play continues in initiative order from the highest value down.
 On a **King** all players will go first in initiative order before any enemy, and then play continues as usual in initiative order from the highest value down.
-On a **seven**, the initiative order for this space will be reversed: the lowest initiative will go first and then up from there.

 On any other card, play begins with the highest initiative character (player or enemy) and on down in initiative order.
+In the case of any ties, the tied character (player or enemy) with the highest HP goes first.
+If still tied, players go first.

 For dark spaces, if there are no visible enemies, the players take turns in initiative order, highest to lowest.
 When a player moves onto a spot which reveals an enemy, the player should flip an Action card; on a **3 or less** the enemy will take their turn next, then play will continue in initiative order (which may mean that enemy gets another turn very soon).
 Otherwise, the new enemy should be slotted into the initiative order and will take their turn when the order comes around to them.